haneef5244/vue-project/README.md

 # vue-project
 Front end project for Demo

+# How to install
+-
+Installation of npm is required -
+For windows : You may download it from https://nodejs.org/en/download/ For mac : You may run the following command : 'brew install node' In this demo, I'm using Quasar framework as the CSS framework - Command to install quasar : 'npm install -g @quasar/cli' After cloning the repository, you may open terminal & run 'npm install' in the directory To start the quasar server, you may run 'quasar dev'

 ![alt text](https://i.ibb.co/601VPjj/Screenshot-2020-10-26-at-10-46-28-PM.png)
 -
 Above is picture when user reaches the base url of the website